cybercog/laravel-love/README.md

 Laravel Love is emotional part of the application.
 It let people express how they feel about the content.
 Make any model reactable in a minutes!

-There are many different implementations in modern applications:
+There are many implementations in modern applications:

 - Github Reactions
 - Facebook Reactions